4tkbytes/dropbear/README.md

 KMP can support, which includes mobile, WASM and desktop.
 Because the editor is only available on desktop, the JVM is used to evaluate the scripts as it allows for hot-reloading (not made yet).

+The dropbear engine does not support any Java code (for class scripting) as it won't be read by the magna-carta parser.
+Java libraries are still fine, and java classes work, but cannot be annotated by the parser, and only works on the JVM target.
+You can customise the build.gradle.kts file in your project to your own likings.

 ## Documentation

 API documentation and articles are available at (todo)